 All the candidates have been divided into groups, and each group will receive an exercise.
 Whether the subject may be related to the airline.
 To complete the task, every person in the group should understand what they have to do and how they can help and support each other.
 Members of the group need to discuss how they are going to get the job done.
 Everyone should take part.
 For the job of a cabin crew, you should be positive, enthusiastic, should be a good listener, friendly and calm under pressure.

 Teamwork means working with confidence within a group, contributing efficiently to their thoughts, taking part in responsibility, being assertive – accepting and learning from critics rather than being inactive or aggressive, and giving positive and constructive feedback to others.
 Ask yourself what is usually your role in a group.
 When you are between your friends, are you the leaders who take charge and answer all the questions?
 Or maybe you are always the one who would approach a situation?
 Or are you critics who only see the negative aspects of your group’s performance?
 Analyze yourself and ask others how they feel.

 Airlines need to recruit people who can cooperate in teams, solve problems, and can work well.

 You will have 30 minutes for the English exam.
 All this is in written form, and a small essay may be included on the subject given in it:

 “Which is the most exciting place you ever saw and why?”

 “Why do you want to be a cabin crew?”

 “Why do you want to work for our airline?”

-There are also tests that can cover the articles of a small newspaper, depending on the questions can follow.
-Sometimes a simple grammar is also included.
-Keep in mind that your English proficiency is tested throughout the day from Q & A to Group Exercises and Final Interview.
+There are also tests that can cover the articles of a small newspaper, depending on the questions that can follow.
+Sometimes simple grammar is also included.
+Keep in mind that your English proficiency is tested throughout the day from Q & A to Group Exercises and Final Interviews.

 5. FINAL INTERVIEW